 My department listens to my concerns:

-• Manager Communication Development: Strengthened managers’ ability to engage in meaningful conversations with employees by providing resources, including The Coaching Habit book, to enhance coaching skills and communication effectiveness.
+- Manager Communication Development: Strengthened managers’ ability to engage in meaningful conversations with employees by providing resources, including The Coaching Habit book, to enhance coaching skills and communication effectiveness.
+Established peer-to-peer consultancy as a regular agenda item in operations meetings to foster managerial coaching and collaborative problem-solving on operational challenges.

 Meetings are productive: